VincentWei/minigui-docs/user-manual/MiniGUIUserManualRuntimeConfiguration.md

 ```

 The section `event` defines event timeout and auto-repeat time used by
-system internal event process.
-Generally, it is unnecessary changed.
+the internal event process.

-The definition of the keys in the section is as follows:
+The keys in the section are as follow:

-- `timeoutusec`: Event timeout time in ms
+- `timeoutusec`: Event timeout time in microseconds.
-- `repeatusec`: Event repeat time in ms
+- `repeatusec`: Event repeat time in microseconds.

-The content of the section in `MiniGUI.cfg` is as follows:
+The content of the section in the default `MiniGUI.cfg` is as follow:

 ```ini
 [event]
 timeoutusec=300000
 repeatusec=50000
 ```

+Generally, it is unnecessary to change these sections.

 ## Incore Configuration